-The SF Actors Workshop Philosophy
+The Hollywood Actors Workshop Philosophy

 While the rest of the actors out there sit around and wait for the phone to ring, we proactive alchemists are quietly re-engineering our strategies, and honing our artistic skills, both commercially and theatrically.
 We're booking work because we are focusing on our core essentials - being really "Amazing Auditioners" (acting your BEST when it counts the most) and constantly improving our personal "show-business marketing.

 Even top performers work with an acting coach.
 A supportive outside perspective can only help an actor improve as well as save years of trial and error.

 Gio's Teaching Street Cred

 Giovannie is one of the few acting coaches in the industry with a permit to teach.
 As this industry grows, it's important to keep our kid actors safe and protected.
 You can find our article about kid actor safety and Giovannie's acting permit by clicking here.

 *For reference, there are only 292 valid permit holders (including managers, photographers, publisicts and acting coaches) who are legally allowed to work with kid actors.
 This is according to the Department of Industrial Relations.)

 Come Join the Fun!

 If you're just dipping your toes into acting, don't worry, you're not alone and you're not too late.
 Acting is a super fun experience and I hope you explore our resources, blog posts, and videos available so that you can get a sense of what the inside of the world of acting is really like.
 If you've decided or already know you want to do acting, then the best way to get started is to sign up for our newsletter down below and/or also listen to our podcasts.
 We're all about taking baby steps in life and making gradual but fun progress.
 Once you've gotten to know us better then we would love to help you get started in the acting world.